zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 ## Hyperparameter search and model evaluation

 One of the most important steps in every machine learning development is to properly choose a set of hyperparameters.
-The Doc2vec hyperparamters we will consider for this research are the following:
+The Doc2vec hyperparameters we will consider for this research are the following:

 * The training algorithm **dm**.
 Refers to either using distributed memory or distributed bag of words.
-* The **vector_size** of the genrated embeddings.
+* The **vector_size** of the generated embeddings.
 It represents the number of dimensions our embeddings will have.
 * The **window** size represents the maximum distance between the current and predicted word.
 * The number of **epochs** or iterations of the training dataset.
-* The minimum nombre of appearances a word must have to not be ignored by the algorithm is specified with the **min_count** parameter.
+* The minimum number of appearances a word must have to not be ignored by the algorithm is specified with the **min_count** parameter.

-The most relevant aspect when trying to optimize for hyperparameters is to choose an appropiate evaluation method.
+The most relevant aspect when trying to optimize for hyperparameters is to choose an appropriate evaluation method.
 In this research, two different approaches were considered:

 * ROC One vs All approach: if we understand our model as a non-relevant vs relevant classifier, we can use the area under the ROC curve (AUC) as a model quality estimator.
 More details can be found in the [corresponding documentation](https://github.com/zbmed-semtec/medline-preprocessing/tree/main/docs/Distribution_Analysis/hp_optimization).